d2l-ai/d2l-en/chapter_preliminaries/linear-algebra.md

 matrices are $2^{\mathrm{nd}}$-order tensors.
 We denote matrices by bold capital letters
 (e.g., $\mathbf{X}$, $\mathbf{Y}$, and $\mathbf{Z}$),
-and represent thim in code by tensors with two axes.
+and represent them in code by tensors with two axes.
 The expression $\mathbf{A} \in \mathbb{R}^{m \times n}$ indicates that a matrix $\mathbf{A}$ contains $m \times n$ real-valued scalars,